The P-Shot® – Using PRP for Erectile Dysfunction

 When will I see my results after I receive the P-Shot?

-Improvements in erection quality and duration are immediate.
+Improvements in erection quality and duration will be seen 4-6 weeks after treatment.
 Noticeable increases in size will take a few weeks to allow for tissue regeneration and other growth factors to take effect.
 Results are variable between patients.

 How long will my results from the P-Shot last?